How Turkey Sees Its Role in the World and What it Means for the U.S.

 He last spoke here on the subject of the book of which he is a co-author, “ISIS Defectors: Inside Stories of the Terrorist Caliphate.”
 Something he knows a great deal about.
-Let’s say he… His reputation is large enough to have attracted the attention of President Erdoğan in Turkey who let us say has had some unkind things to say about Ahmet.
+Let us say his reputation is large enough to have attracted the attention of President Erdoğan in Turkey, who let us say has had some unkind things to say about Ahmet.
 When he speaks to us tonight, you will find out why.
-Please join me in welcoming Dr. Yayla who will speak to us on the subject of “How Turkey Sees its Role in the World.”
+Please join me in welcoming Dr. Yayla, who will speak to us on the subject of: “How Turkey Sees its Role in the World.”

 Dr. Ahmet Yayla: